 After that, SSH command will login without typing the authentication key password.

-5. Disable SSH user password login:
+5. Disable SSH user password login (Do in server side):

 After successfully setup the key authentication, you may disable the user password login, so no one else can access the server!